Thesis

 Shifting Paradigms in Internet Search

 The exponential growth of data on the internet has necessitated the evolution of information retrieval technologies.
-Approximately 120 zettabytes of data created globally in 2023, with projections reaching up to 150 zettabytes by 2025.
-This massive influx of information comes as traditional search engines are increasingly returning low-quality, highly search engine optimized content.
+Approximately 120 zettabytes of data were created globally in 2023, with projections reaching up to 150 zettabytes by 2025.
+This massive influx of information comes as traditional search engines are increasingly returning low quality, highly search engine optimized content.
 The deterioration in the quality of search results, coupled with the physical displacement of top organic links to lower positions on the search pages, has led to consumer dissatisfaction and a shift towards alternative platforms like Reddit and TikTok for information retrieval.

 In response to these challenges, advancements in AI have paved the way for more sophisticated AI-driven platforms that benefit from big data.
 Transformers, which utilize self-attention mechanisms, allow for the parallel processing of data sequences, significantly enhancing the speed and efficiency of training LLMs.
 These models, exemplified by the adoption and growth of ChatGPT, have shown remarkable capabilities in generating human-like text and processing vast amounts of information quickly.
 However, they suffer from drawbacks such as expensive training costs and the tendency to produce factually incorrect “hallucinations.”
 Perplexity represents a new approach in this landscape, combining real-time web searches with the processing power of LLMs, and can benefit by continuing to position itself as encompassing the best of both worlds.